Just a face among a million faces

 - ABBA also made an obscure song of the same topic earlier in their discography with "Nina, Pretty Ballerina" (the page quote) on their debut album Ring Ring, which was about a seemingly-boring woman named Nina with a lack of social skills, who was ignored at work but would go out to a nightclub every Friday and clear dance-floors with her amazing talent.
 Then, on Monday, it's back to the office, "living in a dream".

-- "He's The Greatest Dancer" from Sister Sledge has the band spot a good-looking man dancing on the dance-floor.
+- "He's The Greatest Dancer" from Sister Sledge has the band spot a good-looking man dancing on the dance-floor, who "never leaves the disco alone".

 - The Jackson 5 had the song "Dancing Machine", which is about being captivated by a woman's dancing.
 Interestingly, the lyrics describe her in mechanical terms, implying that her dancing is so good that she could've been a robot, but not in an Uncanny Valley way.